jsenv/core/docs/cdn/readme.md

 Cross origin urls like this can be used in HTML, CSS and JavaScript.

-By default jsenv keep cross origin urls untouched.
+By default jsenv keeps cross origin urls untouched.
 There is 2 circumstances where it makes sense to change this behaviour:

 1. You want to remove dependency to external urls in your build files
 2. You want to transform code served by the CDN before it gets executed by the browser